-do-uppercase-version (M-a, M-b, M-x, ...)
+do-lowercase-version (M-A, M-B, M-x, ...)

-If the metafied character x is lowercase, run the command that is bound to the corresponding uppercase character.
+If the metafied character x is uppercase, run the command that is bound to the corresponding metafied lowercase character.
+The behavior is undefined if x is already lowercase.

 prefix-meta (ESC)